mrserverless/yunspace.com/public/blog/building-a-windows8-homeserver-using-storage-spaces.md

 Steam Stream for gaming

 TODO: In the future I will look to also upgrade the motherboard, CPU and Case.
-Again being budget concious I'll go for the Micro ATX board and cases less than $100 each.
+Again being budget conscious I'll go for the Micro ATX board and cases less than $100 each.
 But for now this home server/game machine combination is doing well.